AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/howtos/electronic-seal-api.md

                 //Set the background seal image for signature , if required.
                 FileRef sealImageFile = FileRef.CreateFromLocalFile(@"sampleSealImage.png");

-                // Set the document level permission to be applied for output document DocumentLevelPermission documentLevelPermission = DocumentLevelPermission.NO_CHANGES_ALLOWED;

                 //Set the Seal Field Name to be created in input PDF document. string sealFieldName = "Signature1";